usail-hkust/Awesome-Urban-Foundation-Models/README.md

 </p>

+An Awesome Collection of Urban Foundation Models (UFMs).

 ## News
-🌟 2024-05: This survey has been accepted as a Tutorial Track Paper at KDD'24 and will be published in the conference proceedings.
+🌟 2024-05: [Urban Foundation Models: A Survey](https://www.researchgate.net/publication/382025953_Urban_Foundation_Models_A_Survey) has been accepted as a Tutorial Track Paper at KDD'24 and will be published in the conference proceedings.
 Additionally, we will host a tutorial on Urban Foundation Models at the KDD'24 conference.
 More details can be found on the [tutorial website](https://usail-hkust.github.io/Urban_Foundation_Model_Tutorial).

-**

-#### An Awesome Collection of Urban Foundation Models (UFMs).
+## Urban Foundation Models (UFMs)
 **Urban Foundation Models (UFMs)** are a family of large-scale models pre-trained on vast amounts of multi-source, multi-granularity, and multimodal urban data.
 They acquire notable general-purpose capabilities in the pre-training phase, exhibiting remarkable emergent abilities and adaptability dedicated to a range of urban application domains, such as transportation, urban planning, energy management, environmental monitoring, and public safety and security.

 ![UFM](./figs/UFM_fig.png)